DarinUrsu23/Azure3Tier/README.md

 Strict segmentation:

-Frontend → API allowed
+Frontend to API allowed

-API → SQL allowed
+API to SQL allowed

-Internet → only allowed to frontend
+Internet to only allowed to frontend

 All other flows denied